DominicFrei/crypto-news-website/README.md

-# Building a Crypto News Website using the Microsoft Azure App Service and MongoDB Atlas
+# Building a Crypto News Website in C# using the Microsoft Azure App Service and MongoDB Atlas

 Who said creating a website has to be hard?